Martin Stone (philosopher): Biography

-Stone received his bachelor's degree in classics and philosophy from King's College, University of London, and a master's in philosophy from the University of Paris.
+Stone received his bachelor's degree in classics and philosophy from King's College, University of London, and a Master's degree in philosophy from the University of Paris.
 He also studied at the University of Cambridge for a time, but earned no degree there.
-He earned his Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) at Birkbeck, University of London.
+He earned his Master of Philosophy (MPhil) and PhD at Birkbeck, University of London.
 His doctoral thesis was titled "Casuistry and moral conflict: a philosophical and historical examination of the practical resolution of moral conflicts by casuistical reasoning" and was submitted in 1994.
 He has held post-doctoral fellowships at the Warburg Institute in London, as well as shorter appointments at the London School of Economics, Oxford University, and was hired to teach courses on the philosophy of religion at his alma mater, King's College.

 He was a professor at the Katholieke Universiteit Leuven's Institute of Philosophy.
 While employed there, his research centred on the philosophy of the Late Middle Ages and the Renaissance.